-Getting to City Park is easy as the M1 Orange Subway Line runs right trough the park.
+Getting to City Park is easy since the M1 Orange Subway Line runs right through the park.
 The metro’s Hősök Tere stop brings you right to the entrance at Heroes’ Square.

 City Park Walking Tour Sights:

-2. Heroes’ Square (Hõsök Tere): Lying at the end of Andrássy Avenue at the entrance to City Park, Heroes’ Square is dedicated, “To the memory of the heroes who gave their lives for the freedom of our people and our national independence”.
+About Heroes’ Square: Lying at the end of Andrássy Avenue at the entrance to City Park, Heroes’ Square is dedicated, “To the memory of the heroes who gave their lives for the freedom of our people and our national independence”.
 The focal point of Heroes’ Square is the Millennium Memorial whose statues are a cradle of the Hungarian history.
-The outstanding column in the middle of the square is topped with Archangel Gabriel who holds the crown of Hungary’s first king St. Steven in his right hand, and in his left hand the angel holds a two barred apostolic cross, a symbol awarded to St. Steven by the Pope in recognition of his efforts to convert Hungary to Christianity.
+The outstanding column in the middle of the square is topped with Archangel Gabriel who holds the crown of Hungary’s first king Saint Steven in his right hand, and in his left hand the angel holds a two barred apostolic cross, a symbol awarded to Saint Steven by the Pope in recognition of his efforts to convert Hungary to Christianity.

 Around the base of the column you will find statues representing the original seven chieftains of Hungary.
 Because the memorial was made while Hungary was under Austrian rule, the backside of the memorial originally had statues of five members of the Hapsburg dynasty.
 When the memorial was restored from damages incurred during WWII, the Hapsburg dynasty statues were replaced with its current figures.
 The entire memorial is surrounded by a semi-circle colonnade encompasses the most significant statues of Hungarian kings and heroes symmetrically organized on tall, stone columns.